sajibsrs/php-design-patterns/readme.md

 # # Modern PHP Design Patterns
-(PHP version 8.0 or latest)
+Minimum PHP version 8.0

 ## # Intention
 The intention is to simplify the ideas of different design patterns.
 The code examples are overly simplified.
+Focusing on what actually matters.

-These examples only focuses on what's important and additional operations kept to as minimal as possible. *It's more like proof of concept.*
+*It's more like proof of concept of the design patterns.*

 ## # Patterns
 ### # Creational